Self-forgiveness allows you to live.

 What is self-forgiveness about?

-However, forgiving yourself is not about dismissing or justifying your past actions.
+Self-forgiveness is not about dismissing or justifying your past actions.
 It’s about learning from them, growing through self-compassion, and understanding that you are human and prone to mistakes.
+Self-forgiveness is an essential part of building a healthy relationship with yourself.

 Why is it difficult?

-In How to Forgive Ourselves,?
-The Calm Journal tells the significant reasons why it’s sometimes difficult for you to leave your past mistakes behind and forgive yourself, and it has to do with:
+In How to Forgive Ourselves, The Calm Journal tells the significant reasons why it’s sometimes difficult to leave your past mistakes behind and forgive yourself, and it has to do with:

 - Emotional blockages